couchbase/build-tools/cbdeps/openssl/README.md

 `C:\Jenkins\workspace\cbdeps-platform-build\install\Program Files\Couchbase\Server`
 on Windows.

+We then flatten these down to INSTALL_DIR after the fact, moving bin, lib, etc, include and share (the latter only on mac/linux) to the root of INSTALL_DIR

 Finally in `CMakeLists.txt`, we copy the bin, etc and lib directories from our build into `CMAKE_INSTALL_PREFIX`.
 It should be ok for these files to land anywhere for non-FIPS builds (as the openssl conf files would be unused)